AdobeDocs/journey-optimizer.en/help/using/building-journeys/entry-management.md

 * **Incremental read** option: when a journey with a recurring **Read audience** executes for the first time, all the profiles in the audience enter the journey.
 This option allows you to target, after the first occurrence, only the individuals who entered the audience since the last execution of the journey.

+    >[!NOTE]
+    >
+    >If you are targeting a [custom upload audience](../audience/about-audiences.md#segments-in-journey-optimizer) in your journey, profiles are only retrieved on the first recurrence if this option is enabled in a recurring journey, as these audiences are fixed.

 * **Force reentrance on recurrence**: this option allows you to make all profiles still present in the journey automatically exit it at the next execution.
 If the lifespan of your profiles in this journey may be longer than the recurrence frequency (for instance if you use wait activities), do not activate this option to make sure that profiles can finish their journey.

 ![](assets/read-audience-options.png)